GuilhermeAlaska/guilhermealaska/README.md

 - 💬 Ask me about movies and series
 - 📫 How to reach me: not right now
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: unlucky
+- ⚡ Fun fact: I'm very unlucky